 3) Unique rivers in Montana

-Montana contains two mainstay rivers and some small ones that are known for fly fishing.
-The Kootenai and the Clark Fork rivers are the pride of fly fishing.
-Other small rivers include the Missouri and the Bitterroot River among other small ones.
+Montana contains two mainstay rivers and some small, The Kootenai and the Clark Fork rivers are the pride of fly fishing.
+Other small rivers include Missouri and the Bitterroot River among other small ones.
 Each of these rivers has unique qualities that unique to them.
 For example, the Kootenai River contains the native redband rainbow trout and the bull trout.
 These fish change diet preferences depending on the climatic changes, they usually would feed on mayflies and caddis but as the summer deepens ants and hoppers get added to the diet.

 4) Montana Fly fishing schools